Use this free printable seasonal cleaning checklist to keep your home safe and clean as you are doing your semi-annual fall and spring cleaning.

-Then there are those things that are supposed to be done but don’t hamper your day to day life, so You don’t always remember that they should be done.
+Then there are those things that are supposed to be done but don’t hamper day to day life, so I don’t always remember that they should be done.

 What Am I talking about?
 Well, for example:

-Changing the air filters
+- Changing the air filters

-Changing the Batteries on your smoke detectors, carbon monoxide detectors… things like that.
+- Changing the Batteries on your smoke detectors, carbon monoxide detectors… things like that.

-Disposing properly of old medicines
+- Disposing properly of old medicines

-Reviewing and replacing items in a 72 hour emergency kits (don’t forget pet kits)
+- Reviewing and replacing items in a 72 hour emergency kits (don’t forget pet kits)

-Sealing tile grout or stone and concrete countertops.
+- Sealing tile grout or stone and concrete countertops.